What Is The Anatomy of Strategy?

 It probably shouldn't be a surprise that the most successful strategies start out with a really great vision statement.
 Something inspiring, ambitious, and that's easy for everyone in the organization to link their goals back to.
 You can include your mission statement here if you want to as well.

 [Read: How To Write a Vision Statement]

 Very close behind your vision statement, and indeed at the same level, should be your values.
-These are the how statements from a behavioural perspective that describe the essence of you organization as you strive towards your vision.
-Whilst not strictly strategic, they’re a key part of framing who you are as an organization.
+These are the how statements from a behavioral perspective that describe the essence of you organization as you strive towards your vision.
+Whilst not strictly strategic, they're a key part of framing who you are as an organization.